By Brett Garling

 1) Farm waste doesn’t stay on farms…

-To the gardner, a little bit of manure is a natural part of the nutrient cycle.
+To the gardener, a little bit of manure is a natural part of the nutrient cycle.
 This beneficial view of animal waste, however, breaks down when industrial farming methods are considered.
 For one, animals are fed an endless stream of antibiotics and hormones, which are excreted and end up in our waterways and ocean.
 And even if the manure were from a strict grass-fed diet, there is still a problem: the scale on which factory farms produce animal waste creates nitrogen shocks to the environment, encouraging disease outbreak and destructive algae blooms.
 What is the result of all this on the ocean?
 Here are a few examples from the NRDC:

 ++ Huge open-air waste lagoons, often as big as several football fields, are prone to leaks and spills.
 In 1995 an eight-acre hog waste lagoon in North Carolina burst, spilling 25 million gallons of manure into the New River.
 The spill killed about 10 million fish and closed 364,000 acres of coastal wetlands to shellfishing.

 ++ Runoff of chicken and hog waste from factory farms in Maryland and North Carolina is believed to have contributed to outbreaks of Pfiesteria piscicida, killing millions of fish and causing skin irritation, short-term memory loss and other cognitive problems in local people.

 ++ Nutrients in animal waste cause algal blooms, which use up oxygen in the water, contributing to a “dead zone” in the Gulf of Mexico where there’s not enough oxygen to support aquatic life.
 The dead zone fluctuates in size each year, extending a record 8,500 square miles during the summer of 2002 and stretching over 7,700 square miles during the summer of 2010.